Ace Cash (ACEC) Hits Self Reported Market Capitalization of $49.69 Million

 About Ace Cash

-Ace Cash was first traded on November 26th, 2021.
+Ace Cash launched on November 26th, 2021.
 Ace Cash’s total supply is 500,000,000 tokens and its circulating supply is 200,000,000 tokens.
 Ace Cash’s official Twitter account is @acecapuk and its Facebook page is accessible here.
 The official website for Ace Cash is acecapital.io.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Ace Cash directly using US dollars.
-Investors seeking to trade Ace Cash should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ace Cash directly using U.S. dollars.
+Investors seeking to acquire Ace Cash should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ace Cash using one of the exchanges listed above.

 Receive News & Updates for Ace Cash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ace Cash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.